supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Basic Concepts.md

 ## Language

 - Language is any set of strings.
+- A language L is defined over an alphabet $\Sigma$.
 - A Language L over an alphabet $\Sigma$ iff L is a subset of $\Sigma^*$ over an alphabet $\Sigma$. $\Sigma^*$ is also a language.
 - L = $\{\}$ , L is called an empty language, which is denoted by $\phi$.
 	- $\phi \not= \{\epsilon\}$
 - There are infinite languages which contain infinite strings and there are also finite languages which contains finite strings.
 - It is not necessary for a language to contain $\epsilon$.
-- An alphabet $\Sigma$ can be considered as a Language, because symbols can be considered as length `1` strings.
+- An alphabet $\Sigma$ is a Language, because symbols can be considered as length `1` strings.

 > [!faq] When doing analysis on Languages, always have a case of $L = \{\epsilon\}$ and $L = \phi$